awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.as.md

 # Auto Scaling group for your Elastic Beanstalk environment<a name="using-features.managing.as"></a>

 Your AWS Elastic Beanstalk environment includes an *Auto Scaling group* that manages the [Amazon EC2 instances](using-features.managing.ec2.md) in your environment\.
 In a single\-instance environment, the Auto Scaling group ensures that there is always one instance running\.
-In a load balanced environment, you configure the group with a range of instances to run, and Auto Scaling adds or removes instances as needed, based on load\.
+In a load\-balanced environment, you configure the group with a range of instances to run, and Auto Scaling adds or removes instances as needed, based on load\.

 The Auto Scaling group also applies the launch configuration for the instances in your environment\.
 You can [modify the launch configuration](using-features.managing.ec2.md) to change the instance type, key pair, Amazon Elastic Block Store \(Amazon EBS\) storage, and other settings that can only be configured when you launch an instance\.